Dynamic Mode Decomposition with Control Liouville Operators: Problem Statement

-where $x\in\mathbb{R}^n$ is the state, $\mu : \mathbb{R}^n \to \mathbb{R}^m$ is a locally Lipschitz continuous feedback controller, $f:\mathbb{R}^n \to \mathbb{R}^n$ and $g: \mathbb{R}^n \to \mathbb{R}^{n\times m}$ are locally Lipschitz continuous functions corresponding to the drift dynamics and the control effectiveness matrix, respectively, and $\dot{x}$ denotes the time derivative of $x$, by using data provided by observed absolutely continuous controlled \emph{open loop} trajectories, $\{ \gamma_{u_i}:[0,T_i] \to \mathbb{R}^n \}_{i=1}^M$, that are Carath\'{e}odory solutions to the initial value problem under bounded measurable (with respect to Lebesgue measure) control inputs, $\{u_i : [0,T_i] \to \mathbb{R}^m\}_{i=1}^M$.
-The observed control trajectories and control inputs will allow for the construction of a finite rank representation of the so-called \emph{control Liouville operator}, which is a generalization of the Liouville operator introduced in \cite{rosenfeld2022dynamic}.
+where $x\in\mathbb{R}^n$ is the state, $\mu : \mathbb{R}^n \to \mathbb{R}^m$ is a locally Lipschitz continuous feedback controller, $f:\mathbb{R}^n \to \mathbb{R}^n$ and $g: \mathbb{R}^n \to \mathbb{R}^{n\times m}$ are locally Lipschitz continuous functions corresponding to the drift dynamics and the control effectiveness matrix, respectively, and $\dot{x}$ denotes the time derivative of $x$.
+The observed control trajectories and control inputs will allow for the construction of a finite-rank representation of the so-called \emph{control Liouville operator}, which is a generalization of the Liouville operator introduced in \cite{SCC.Rosenfeld.Kamalapurkar.ea2022}.

-The resolution of the this problem provided by this manuscript will yield a DMD analysis of the closed loop system via a composition of operators that separate the dynamics learning through observations and the known feedback controller.

-Any Euler-Lagrange system with an invertible inertia matrix can be expressed in the control-affine form.
-The Euler-Lagrange equations are used to describe a large class of physical systems (cf. \cite{goldstein2002classical}), and as such, various methods for control and identification of nonlinear systems in the Euler-Lagrange form have been studied in detail over the years (see, e.g., \cite{SCC.Ortega.Loria.ea1998,SCC.Morabito.Teel.ea2004,SCC.Feng.Hu.ea2018}).
-Since most physical systems of practical importance; such as robot manipulators \cite{SCC.Behal.Dixon.ea2009} and ground, air, and maritime vehicles and vessels \cite{SCC.Kamalapurkar.Walters.ea2018}; admit invertible inertia matrices over large operating regions; control-affine models encompass a large class of physical systems.
+Similar to the robot manipulator examples in \cite{SCC.Kamalapurkar.Walters.ea2018} most Euler-Lagrange systems with invertible inertia matrices can be expressed in the control-affine form.
+The Euler-Lagrange equations are used to describe a large class of physical systems (cf. \cite{SCC.Goldstein.Poole.ea2002}), and as such, various methods for control and identification of nonlinear systems in the Euler-Lagrange form have been studied in detail over the years (see, e.g., \cite{SCC.Ortega.Loria.ea1998,SCC.Morabito.Teel.ea2004,SCC.Feng.Hu.ea2018}).
+Since most physical systems of practical importance such as robot manipulators \cite{SCC.Behal.Dixon.ea2009} and ground, air, and maritime vehicles and vessels \cite{SCC.Kamalapurkar.Walters.ea2018} have inertia matrices that are invertible over large operating regions, control-affine models encompass a large class of physical systems.